Peckmore/Journey/README.md

 ### Airspace Issues

-Airspace problems have been generally present in WPF for a long time [^airspace], and `WebView2` had an issue opened for airspace problems in 2020 [^airspace-wpf], although the issue was recently closed with the introduction of `WebView2CompositionControl` [^webview2compositioncontrol].
+Airspace problems have been generally present in WPF for a long time [^airspace], and `WebView2` had an issue opened for airspace problems in 2020 [^airspace-wpf], although the issue was recently closed with the introduction of the `WebView2CompositionControl` [^webview2compositioncontrol].

 The airspace problems make visually integrating the wrapped `WebView2` control harder - we cannot overlay elements on the top of the control, or fade/transition to/from the control as easily.
 This impacts the visual appearance of our implementation, and how we can seamlessly transition from the browser view to the **Journey** view.